Tiago Splitter: Early life

-Splitter was born in Joinville, Brazil.
+Splitter was born in Joinville, Santa Catarina, Brazil.

 Professional career

 Brazil and Spain (1999–2010)

 Splitter began his professional career in 1999.
 In 2000, he began to play in Spain's top-level league, the Liga ACB.
 In 2004, Splitter became a naturalised citizen of Spain.
 Splitter was named the MVP of the Spanish Supercup tournament in both 2006 and 2007.
 He was also named to the All-EuroLeague First Team for the EuroLeague's 2007–08 season, after helping Saski Baskonia make it to the 2008 EuroLeague Final Four.
 The following year, Splitter reached the EuroLeague 2008–09 season's playoffs, but failed to make another EuroLeague Final Four participation.
 Nevertheless, his performances earned him a spot on the 2008–09 All-EuroLeague Second Team.
 Splitter was named the Spanish League MVP in 2010.

-Splitter was expected to declare for the 2006 NBA Draft, but because the expensive buyout of his contract discouraged NBA teams with high draft picks from drafting him, he remained in the Spanish ACB League for that season.
-Splitter was automatically eligible for the 2007 NBA Draft, as he was at least 22 years of age at the time of the draft.
+Splitter was expected to declare for the 2006 NBA draft, but because the expensive buyout of his contract discouraged NBA teams with high draft picks from drafting him, he remained in the Spanish ACB League for that season.
+Splitter was automatically eligible for the 2007 NBA draft, as he was at least 22 years of age at the time of the draft.
 He was selected by the San Antonio Spurs, in the first round of the draft, with the 28th overall draft pick.

 On May 28, 2008, ESPN Brasil reported that Splitter had re-signed with Saski Baskonia, on a two-year contract that would keep him in the Spanish ACB League through the 2009–10 NBA season.
-The contract allowed the Brazilian to make 8 times more than the NBA rookie scale salary cap would have allowed him to make with the San Antonio Spurs at that time.
+The contract allowed the Brazilian to make eight times more than the NBA rookie scale salary cap would have allowed him to make with the San Antonio Spurs at that time.
 On June 7, 2008, the San Antonio Express-News reported that Spurs General Manager R.C.
 Buford, had stated that Splitter had informed the team that he would not be coming to San Antonio for the 2008–09 NBA season.

 Splitter had instead signed an extension with Saski Baskonia, that would keep him in the Spanish ACB League through 2010.
 It was announced on July 9, 2010, that Splitter had opted out of his contract with Saski Baskonia, in order to sign in the NBA with the San Antonio Spurs.